sage-code/maj/README.md

 # Maj

-Maj is an artificial language for chat with AI:
+Maj is a _constructed language_ for _chat_:

+**Attributes:**

-1. Articulated;
+1. Accesible;
-2. Accesible;
+2. Efficient;
 3. Logical;
-4. Efficient;
+4. Minimalist;
-5. Minimal;
+5. Articulated;
-6. Popular;
+6. Deterministic;
-7. Entertaining.
+7. Entertaining;

-**Imagine a world...**

-* when everyone can chat using Maj;
-* when computer can chat using Maj;

-**Technical:**
+**Goals ...**

+1. Maj is for entertaining;
+2. Maj is for writing fast;
+3. Maj is for talking fast;
+4. Maj is for making notes;
+5. Maj is for making friends;

+**Disclaimer ...**

+Maj is ...

+1. not an academic language;
+1. not a perfect language;
+1. not a secret language;
+1. not for short-hand writing;
+1. not for encryption;
+1. not for literature;
+1. not for business;

+**Principles:**

-Basic principles for Maj language construction:
+Basic principles for Maj construction:

+1. for writing system we use ISO Latin alphabet;
+1. for pronunciation we use an extended alphabet;
 1. one letter do not represent anything else but itself;
-1. one letter is pronounced always the same in all wards;
-1. one word have the same meaning in all propositions;
+1. most letters represent a single sound (1:1);
+1. two letters can be combined to create a new sound (2:1);
-1. the frequent words are shorter than other words;
+1. most frequent words are shorter than less frequent words;
-1. the order of the words in proposition is significant;
+1. word order in proposition is semantical significant;

-**Maj do not**

-1. Maj is not for encryption;
-1. Maj is not a scripting language;
-1. Maj is not a secret language;
-1. Maj is not an academic language;
-1. Maj is not for literature;
-1. Maj is not for trading nor business;
-1. Maj do not use gender for nouns;

 **Punctuation:**

 1. A name of a single place or single person or pet can be written with CAPITAL LETTERS;
-1. A word that represent a person, animal or insect start with uppercase;
+1. A word that represent a person, animal or insect but not a name start with uppercase;
 1. A word for a thing that can do anything but exist will start with lowercase;
 1. A interrogative sentences start with a specific preposition and end with a question mark;
 1. A imperative sentence end with exclamation mark, while a declarative sentence with `;`